mike42/samoan-language/README.md

 Samoan Language Web App
 =======================
 This is a web app for managing Samoan Language Resources.
-It is a wiki-like CMS, with many features to support this:
+It is a wiki-like CMS, with features targeted to language documentation:

 - Multiple users with customisable permissions.
 - Embedded audio.
 - In-browser editable vocabulary.